0xDBFB7/scientific_standards/README.md

 # The best possible experiment

-the most firm foundation for future
+the most firm foundation for future research to build on top of.

 The implicit standardization discussed above is, I think, a poor sort of standard.

 - A paper is immutable in the face of progress.
 It provides no context regarding future developments.
-This is not a theoretical problem.
+This is not a theoretical problem;
 - It is hardly possible to provide sufficient detail to be replicable in a 5-page paper.
 The emphasis is usually on the results, not necessarily describing methods in excruciating detail.

 <!-- But there -->

-Superseded.
+Superseded

+Say I set out, with the best of intentions, to produce a certain result in a field.
+How would I learn what I should do?

+In my case, I read several thousand papers, a few dozen books - and then, two weeks before a data-taking run, I found a relatively little-known paper describing a simple technique 100x more sensitive and absolutely immune to the most common artifacts.
+It seems like that shouldn't happen.

 <hr>